Henry Quackenbush

 Henry Marcus Quackenbush (April 27, 1847 – September 8, 1933), commonly called "H.M.", was an American inventor and industrialist who founded the H.M.
 Quackenbush Company in Herkimer, New York.
 His company was widely known for its air rifles and for the invention of the metal, spring-jointed nutcracker.
+At the age of 16, he invented the extension ladder, which he patented on October 22, 1867.

 Early apprenticeship and invention of extension ladder

 Quackenbush was born in Herkimer, New York, in 1847.
 At age fourteen, he began an apprenticeship at gun manufacturer Remington Arms Co., where he acquired skills as a metalworker and gunmaker.
-At the age of 16, he invented the extension ladder, which he patented on Oct.
-22, 1867, and then began manufacturing them himself, until he sold the patent for $500.
+After receiving the patent, Quackenbush began manufacturing ladders himself, until he sold the patent for $500.
 Several years later, he left his job at Remington to start his own metal working and gun shop in his hometown of Herkimer.
 It was a good running shop.

 The H.M.
 Quackenbush Co.

 In 1871, he founded the Quackenbush Company in Herkimer, New York, and obtained his first air gun patent (issued June 6, 1871) for his Eureka air pistol.
-The pistol is now a collectors item.
+The pistol is now a collector's item.